 Parker Kalan earned his B.S. in Biological Sciences from California Polytechnic University where he focused on fisheries and ecology.
 He joined Tenera 2015 and since has been a dynamic part of the team.
 Parker assists with work out at Diablo including: intertidal and subtidal sampling, diver operations, boat operations, and general maintenance.
 He has worked on a variety of projects ranging from benthic sampling to deployment and maintenance of remote sensing equipment: Seabird, HOBO, etc. Also, he is a certified PSMFC Catch Monitor and Archipelago EM Technician.
 In the lab Parker has been responsible for larval fish and plankton sorting.
 In addition to Marine Studies, Parker is committed to restoring and protecting anadromous watersheds.

 Hailey earned her B.S. in Marine Sciences at California Polytechnic State University.
 For her senior thesis, she built a flow-through tank system and conducted a series of laboratory experiments to quantify the effects of crabs on eelgrass.
 She is an AAUS certified scientific diver and assisted with multiple graduate student thesis projects, including two cage exclusion experiments exploring urchin and kelp forest interactions in Monterey Bay and top-down effects of sea otters on the fouling community in Morro Bay.
-She joined Tenera in 2018 and has since assisted with eelgrass transplanting and monitoring in Morro Bay, boat operation and surface support for subtidal surveys at Diablo Canyon Power Plant, grunion surveys for dredging operations, water sampling for offshore pipeline construction, and monitoring of marine mammals for construction in Morro Bay.
+She joined Tenera in 2018 and has since assisted with eelgrass transplanting and monitoring in Morro Bay, boat operation and surface support for subtidal surveys at Diablo Canyon Power Plant (DCPP), intertidal and subtidal fish and invertebrate surveys at DCPP, grunion surveys for dredging operations, water sampling for offshore pipeline construction, and monitoring of marine mammals for near shore construction projects.
 In addition, she is a certified Pacific State Marine Fisheries Commission (PSMFC) catch monitor.